OutSystems/docs-howtos/src/logic/users-login-extra/faq.md

 ## Create the server-side validation logic

-For security reasons, all validations related to authentication should be done at the server-side (i.e. inside a Server Action).
+For security reasons, all validations related to authentication should be done at the server-side (that is, inside a Server Action).

 The following steps describe the creation of a Server Action that validates if the Expiration Date is in the future.
 In the opposite scenario, if the expiration date is in the past, an Exception is raised.